Properties of carbon up to 10 million kelvin from Kohn-Sham density functional theory molecular dynamics: Methods

 The Spectral Quadrature (SQ) method~\cite{Suryanarayana2013} is a density-matrix based $O(N)$ method for the solution of the Kohn-Sham equations that is particularly well suited for calculations at high temperature.
 In the SQ method, all quantities of interest, such as energies, forces, and stresses, are expressed as bilinear forms or sums of bilinear forms which are then approximated by quadrature rules that remain spatially localized by exploiting the locality of electronic interactions in real space \cite{Prodan2005}, i.e., the exponential decay of the density matrix at finite temperature~\cite{Goedecker1998,Ismail1999,Benzi2013,Suryanarayana2017}.
 In the absence of truncation, the method becomes mathematically equivalent to the recursion method \cite{Haydock1972,Haydock1975} for the choice of Gauss quadrature, while for Clenshaw-Curtis quadrature, the classical Fermi operator expansion (FOE) \cite{Goedecker1994,Goedecker1995} in Chebyshev polynomials is recovered.
 Being formulated in terms of the finite-temperature density matrix, the method is applicable to metallic and insulating systems alike, with increasing efficiency at higher temperature as the Fermi operator becomes smoother and density matrix becomes more localized \cite{Pratapa2016}. $O(N)$ scaling is obtained by exploiting the locality of the density matrix at finite temperature, while the exact diagonalization limit is obtained to desired accuracy with increasing quadrature order and localization radius.
 Convergence to standard $O(N^3)$ planewave results, for metallic and insulating systems alike, is readily obtained \cite{Pratapa2016,Suryanarayana2018}.

 While mathematically equivalent to classical FOE methods in the absence of truncation for a particular choice of quadrature, the more general SQ formulation affords a number of advantages in practice~\cite{Pratapa2016,Suryanarayana2018}.
 These include: (1) The method is expected to be more robust since it explicitly accounts for the effect of truncation on the Chebyshev expansion.
-(2) The method computes only the elements of the density matrix needed to evaluate quantities of interest --- e.g., only diagonal elements to obtain densities and energies --- rather than computing the full density matrix (to specified threshold) as in FOE methods.
+(2) The method computes only the elements of the density matrix needed to evaluate quantities of interest --- e.g., diagonal elements to obtain the electron density, and only those off-diagonal elements that correspond to nonzero values in the nonlocal pseudopotential projectors for the nonlocal atomic forces --- rather than computing the full density matrix (to specified threshold) as in FOE methods.
 (3) The method computes the Fermi energy without storage or recomputation of Chebyshev matrices as required in FOE methods.
 (4) The method admits a decomposition of the global Hamiltonian into local sub-Hamiltonians in real space, reducing key computations to local sub-Hamiltonian matrix-vector multiplies rather than global full-Hamiltonian matrix-matrix multiplies as in FOE methods.
 Since the associated local multiplies are small (according to the decay of the density matrix) and independent of one another, the method is particularly well suited to massively parallel implementation; whereas the global sparse matrix-matrix multiplies required in FOE methods pose significant challenges for parallel implementation \cite{Bowler2012}.

+As discussed above, the SQ method circumvents the calculation of the Kohn-Sham orbitals/eigenvalues and directly evaluates the quantities of interest such as energies, forces, and stresses through spatially localized quadrature rules.
+Consequently, properties that explicitly depend on orbitals and/or eigenvalues, such as thermal and electrical conductivities, and cannot be expressed in terms of analytic functions of the density matrix, are not readily obtainable by the present SQ formulation.